fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 two lower and higher order halves, and performing the operations on each half separately using the larger integers.
-In the other, the unsigned integers may be replaced directly by the corresponding signed integers, but otherwise not modifying the the code logic.
+In the second, the unsigned integers may be replaced directly by the corresponding signed integers, but otherwise not modifying the the code logic.
 The first should be standard conforming on current processors, but